-The left brain and right brain are in an ideological war.
-The thing is, the right brain people acknowledge the importance of the left, while the left-brained often dismiss the right as a lot of unreliable crapola.
-That's why they fail to see the big picture or if they do, it's a soulless void.
+I believe this is largely because of neurochemistry: the left (logical-analytical) brain and right (intuitive-creative) brain are in an ideological war.
+The right brained people acknowledge the importance of the left, while the left-brained often dismiss the right as a lot of unreliable fantasy.
+That's why they fail to see the big picture or if they do, it's a soulless void, godless and empty.

-Sooner or later you have to surrender all that and step into the unknown, so while the skeptic barks and growls to protect his giant faceless 1% Other, are you really gonna let him shame you into not following the white rabbit through the hole?
+Sooner or later you have to surrender all that and step into the unknown, so while the skeptic barks and growls to protect his giant faceless 1% Other, are you really gonna let him shame you into not following the white rabbit down the hole?
 I hate to break it to you, o skeptic puppy dog, your owner has no biscuit to toss you for your betrayal of your own brood, so you can either let go of your own leash and open your damn mind, or you can just stay behind and feed your doggy-in-the-window soul to the reptiles until all that's left of you is your Cheshire smirk.
 Either way, just stay out of my paranormal documentaries or face the wrath of the Ring!!

 |Can you guess which one is the smirky dillweed?|